 A clear boundary has been drawn between photography and its social character.
 In other words, the ills of photography are the ills of estheticism.
 Estheticism must be superceded, in its entire ills of estheticism.
-Estiteticism must be to emerge.

--Allan Sekula
+Estheticism muse, a set of emerge. ty, for a meaningful art, of any sort, to emerge. -Allan Sekula photograph hides the complicity to which we are recruited in the very act of looking. -Victor Burgin